project-flotta/project-flotta.github.io/_posts/2022-07-27-osbuild-operator-for-os-lifecycle-in-flotta.markdown

 oc describe osbuild osbuildconfig-sample-1 -n osbuild
 ```

-As part of that osbuild CR you can found the osbuild-composer job status, the job composer ID, and after finish running you also can found the containerUrl in the S3 bucket
+As part of that osbuild CR you can find the osbuild-composer job status, the job composer ID, and once the job finishes, you can also find the containerUrl in the S3 bucket
 ```shell
   status:
     conditions: